cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

        For example: ``now-5d-12h`` is 5 days and 12 hours ago.
    * - ``start=1385625600&`` ``end=1385629200``
      - From ``Thu, 28 Nov 2013 08:00:00 GMT`` to ``Thu, 28 Nov 2013 09:00:00 GMT``,
-       both given as since the start of the Epoch
+       both given as since the start of the Epoch.
    * - ``start=1385625600&`` ``count=3600&`` ``resolution=1s``
-     - The same as before, the count given as a number of seconds
+     - The same as before, the count given as a number of time intervals, each 1 second.
    * - ``start=1385625600&`` ``end=1385629200&`` ``resolution=1m``
      - From ``Thu, 28 Nov 2013 08:00:00 GMT`` to ``Thu, 28 Nov 2013 09:00:00 GMT``,
        with 1 minute resolution, will return 61 data points with metrics aggregated for each minute.